Truth: Most bloggers will never make money from their blogs.

 - Using proper heading tags to make headings larger (also helps for Google SEO)

-- Including a table of contents or overview of key points at the beginning of your article
+- Including a table of contents or an overview of key points at the beginning of your article

 - Bolding, italicizing, and/or underlining important text